 What is Chinese medicine?

-Chinese Medicine is a system of primary health care, consisting of the modalities Acupuncture, Chinese herbal medicine and Remedial massage, amongst others.
-The primary feature of Chinese medicine is the premise that good health relies on the restoration and maintenance of harmony, balance and order to the individual.
+Chinese Medicine is a system of primary health care, consisting of the modalities Acupuncture, Chinese herbal medicine.
 Chinese medicine takes a holistic approach to understanding normal function and disease processes, focusing as much on the prevention of illness as it does on the treatment of disease.

 What to expect?